maxime1992/dev.to/README.md

 ## How to setup CI for auto deploying the blog posts?

 If you want to use Github and Travis, a `.travis.yml` file has been already prepared for you.

-All you have to do is activate the repository on Travis here: https://travis-ci.org/account/repositories
+First, you have to activate the repository on Travis: https://travis-ci.org/account/repositories

+Then, you have to create a token on your dev.to account: https://dev.to/settings/account and set an environment variable on Travis called `DEV_TO_GIT_TOKEN` that will have the newly created token as value.

 ## README template